Presidential Campaign (board game)

 Presidential Campaign is a board game published in 1979 by Banovac Corporation.

 Contents

-Presidential Campaign is a game in which players move by rolling dice, and can collect cards, and are able wage contests against opponents to get more cards by using dice rolls.
+Presidential Campaign is a game in which players move by rolling dice, and can collect cards, and are able to wage contests against opponents to get more cards by using dice rolls.

 Reception

 Alan R. Moon reviewed Presidential Campaign for Games International magazine and stated that "it is nothing but a piece of junk [...]
 If I wasn't a collector, I'd burn it."